resistorsoftware/Shopify-Developer-Book/text/09_Webhooks/09_Webhooks.markdown

 @@@ ruby
   def handle_webhook request
-    schedule_processing request.data    # this takes no time, so the response is quick status 200 end
+    # This should take no time, so the overall response is quick
+    schedule_processing request.data

+    status 200
+  end
 @@@